andifunke/topic-labeling/data/readme.txt

-default folder for corpora, processed data and additional required and optional data.
+Default folder for corpora, processed data and additional required and optional data.

-The assumed location of the data is as follows.
+The assumed location of the data is as follows:

 # raw corpora